SMeyersMrOvkill/SA1_WhatsForDinner/README.md

-#Sam's App V1 - What's For Dinner?
+## Sam's App 1 - What's for Dinner?

-A simple app that allows people to keep track of their personal favourite restauraunts.
+This project is purely for my own personal learning.
+Licensed under the Unlicense.
+Do with it what you will, just have fun and be nice please.